 The color blue in the language of flowers has also long carried the symbolic meaning of serenity, calmness, and peace, thanks to associations with the sky and the water.
 Historically, rare blue blossoms have also symbolized intimacy, safety, trust, and openness.
 In some cultures, blue stands for mystery, inspiration, and sympathy.

-The color purple meanwhile has taken on the meaning of royalty and elegance in other cultures around the world.
-Purple flowers are commonly gifted in recognition of successes, admiration, and romance.
+The color purple, meanwhile, has taken on the meaning of royalty and elegance in other cultures around the world.
+Purple flowers are commonly gifted to recognize success, admiration, and romance.

 The Cultural Significance of Balloon Flowers

 Balloon flowers have played a role in Japanese myth and folklore.
 There, the flower is called kikyo, which means pentagram.
 The balloon flowers’ five-pointed blossoms stand for the five elements of the Tao, which include wood, water, fire, earth, and fire.

 The platycodon is also one of Japan’s “Seven Flowers of Autumn.”
 These seven flowers are often the focus of haiku and literature and feature prominently in royal gardens.
 In medieval Japan, the balloon flower symbolized magic and divination.
 Several important clans used an image of the Japanese bellflower on their seals.

 There’s even a Japanese folk song about the kikyo, called the Toraji.
 Korean folk music also mentions the balloon flower; here, it’s called doraji taryeong.

 European folklore features the balloon flower, as well.
 In Greece, the five-pointed flowers represent the five senses: Touch, sight, hearing, smell, and taste.
 Philosophers also used these flowers to symbolize the elements of earth, water, fire, wind, and the ether.

 For Wiccans, flowers take the shape of the pentagram, a five-pointed star thought to be imbued with magical, or even divine, properties.